What are Macros, and Should You Count Them?

 By: Amanda Suazo

-- Macros, short for macronutrients, are the fat, protein, and carbohydrates that make up food and help you create energy.
+- What are macros?
+Short for macronutrients, macros are the fat, protein and carbohydrates that make up food and help you create energy.
 You can find them called out on nutrition labels.

-- When you count macros and adjust their ratios, you can use them to achieve health goals like losing weight, gaining muscle, or entering maintenance mode.
+- When you count macros and adjust their ratios, you can use them to achieve health goals like weight management, to gain muscle or to get into ketosis.

-- The Bulletproof Diet recommends a range of macronutrients that you can customize to help you feel your best — however, tracking them is not mandatory to success.
+- Different diets, including keto, recommend ranges of macronutrients that you can customize to help you feel your best and meet your goals.
+However, tracking them is not mandatory to success.

 What are macros?